vimoutliner/vimoutliner/doc/vo_readme.txt

 At this point, VimOutliner should be functional.
 Type ":help vo" to get started.
 You can also type ":help vo_cheatsheet" to a get a quick overview of all the VimOutliner commands.

-                                                                      *vo-color*
-Color Schemes~

-Color schemes specify the colors Vim Outliner uses when displaying an outline.
-Colors are specified by object and level.
-These objects currently include: headings, body text, pre- formatted body text, tables and others.
-See
-|vo-objects| for more information.

-Color scheme files are located in the system-wide vim colors directory and/or your $HOME/.vim/colors directory.
-You can select from any of the provided schemes.
-Vim Outliner internally includes a scheme the matches vo_light.vim.

-To override the default color scheme you can edit these lines in your
-$HOME/.vim/vimoutline/vimoutlinerrc file:
->
-    "Custom Colors **********************************
-    " Uncomment this next line to force using VO on
-    " a light background
-    " colorscheme vo_light
-    " Uncomment this next line to force using VO on
-    " a dark background
-    " colorscheme vo_dark
-<
-To create your own scheme follow these simple steps:

-1. Go to your $HOME/.vim/colors directory.
-If you don't have one, create it.

-2. Make a copy of one of the included schemes to use as a starting point.
-You should be able to find them in places like: $HOME/.vim/colors and /usr/share/vim/vim63/colors.
-Put the copy in your own colors directory ($HOME/.vim/colors)

-3. Edit the scheme file to change whatever colors you wish.

-4. Select the scheme in your $HOME/.vim/vimoutline/vimoutlinerrc file.
-The line should look something like this:
->
-       colorscheme noel
-<
-That's all there is to it.

                                                                     *vo-testing*
 Testing Base Functionality~